Documentation

 Subject coverage

-Zeretis covers the full range of symbolic mathematics from secondary school through to undergraduate level.
-Here's what to expect from each area and how to phrase inputs effectively.
+Zeretis covers symbolic mathematics from secondary school through undergraduate level.

 Algebra